-In 2019, approximately 230 million turkeys were raised on about 2,500 farms across the United States.
+In 2020, 224 million turkeys were raised on about 2,500 farms across the United States.
 NTF members play a role in each step of the turkey production process and are dedicated to bringing high-quality food to plates across the globe.
 For a closer look inside a turkey barn, check out this 360-Degree Virtual Reality Farm Tour that shows an up-close look at barn safety measures, operations systems and some curious poults!

 NTF is committed to the wellbeing and proper care of turkeys.
 To ensure animal welfare practices are upheld industry-wide, the National Turkey Federation works closely with America’s turkey growers, veterinarians and industry experts to develop and maintain strict Standards of Conduct and Animal Care Guidelines for raising healthy birds in a safe environment at every stage of a turkey’s lifecycle.
 Additionally, NTF is on the frontlines of debunking myths about raising turkey and provides accurate resources regarding the well-being and safety of flocks.